Eveready Industries India: Early history

-Success
+Modern History

 By the time of the Bhopal Disaster in 1984, the company was ranked twenty-first in size among companies operating in India.
 It had revenues of Rs 2 billion (then equivalent to US$170 million).
 Fifty-one percent of the company (known at the time as UCIL) was owned by Union Carbide Corporation; remaining shares were held by 24,000 stockholders.
 Ten thousand people were employed in five operating divisions that manufactured batteries, carbon products, welding equipment, plastics, industrial chemicals, pesticides, and marine products.

 EIIL became part of the Williamson Magor Group through McLeod Russel Ltd in the latter half of 1994 following the sale of Union Carbide Corporation's stake in UCIL.
 UCIL is primarily a dry-cell battery manufacturer at the time, but as part of the Williamson Magor Group EIIL launched three brands of packet tea under the Greendale Brand umbrella – Tez, Jaago and Premium Gold.
 Coupled with EIIL's brands of packet tea are now easily available in most states in India.
 In 1997, the Eveready brand was extended to its packet tea business.
 McLeod Russel Ltd. eventually merged with Eveready Industries.

 EIIL has the licence for the Eveready brand only in India, Bhutan and Nepal from Energizer Holdings, so it had to create a new brand for export to other markets where Energizer Holdings still has the rights to the Eveready brand.
 The brand LAVA was launched in 1999.
 LAVA batteries and flashlights have been sold in Dubai, Bahrain, Jordan, Sudan, Egypt, Bangladesh, Mauritius, Sri Lanka, Azerbaijan, Mexico, US, Lebanon, Saudi Arabia, Ethiopia and Nigeria.

+During the fiscal year 2002, the group sold its wholly owned subsidiaries Dufflaghur Investments Limited and Natex Investment and Marketing Limited.

 In 2005, EIIL celebrated its 100 anniversary in India.
 That same year, EIIL separated its bulk tea business and de-merged as McLeod Russel.
-EIIL also acquired the ailing BPL Soft Energy System in 2005.
+EIIL also acquired BPL Soft Energy System in 2005.

-Milestones
+In February 2022, the Burman family, which held a 19.84% stake in Eveready, made an open offer to acquire an additional 26% stake for ₹604 crore.
+Following this, Chairman Aditya Khaitan and Managing Director Amritanshu Khaitan accepted the offer and resigned from the company.